We are currently accepting applications for the role of Special Constable.

 We look for all kinds of skills, because we know it takes all kinds of people to protect the public.
 Problem solving, compassion, resilience, respect, courage and teamwork.
 These are the qualities we are looking for, and if you think you might have the skills to serve why not apply?

-We are currently running our awareness seminars virtually.
-If you are interested in applying for the Special Constabulary, we would strongly recommended attending an awareness seminar before applying for the role.
+If you are interested in applying for the Special Constabulary, it's recommended that you attend one of our virtual awareness seminars before applying for the role.